2019

 2019-0328 1 Oct 2019 Manchester (South)

-Department of Health and Social Care Department for Education Stockport Clinical Commissioning Group +1 more
+Department for Education Department of Health and Social Care Greater Manchester Health and Social Ca… +1 more

-Concerns summary Inconsistent post-16 mental health services, long autism diagnosis waiting lists, and schools' lack of understanding for accelerated autistic adolescents create high-risk situations for mental health and self-harm.
+Concerns summary (AI summary) Inconsistent post-16 mental health services, long autism diagnosis waiting lists, and schools' lack of understanding for accelerated autistic adolescents create high-risk situations for mental health and self-harm.